maxhartke/cpp-code/cs2600/project2/README.md

 - Birth date: MM/DD/YYYY
 - Salary

-The sample text file with the desired format can be found here

-**Output:**

-The program should provide the user with the following menu options:
+**Output:** The program should provide the user with the following menu options:

 - Listing of records in alphabetical order of first name or last name
 - Listing of records in reverse alphabetical order of first name or last name